FOLLOW US :

 How is Child Support Determined in New York State?

 Child support amounts are not arrived at in an arbitrary manner.
-Calculations are made based on a set percentage of combined income and the number of children.
-For one child, the percentage is 17.
-For two children, the percentage increases to 25.
-A child support calculation could work out in the following manner:
+According to New York State Child Support Services, calculations are made based on a set percentage of combined income and the number of children.

 The combined income of two parents is $100,000.
 The two parents have one child. $17,000 is 17% of $100,000.
 The custodial parent earns $60,000 and the non-custodial parent earns $40,000.
 So, the non-custodial parent becomes obligated for 40% of $17,000.
 The specific dollar amount here would be $6,800.